tidyui/razorblog/README.md

 ## About

 RazorBlog is a **minimal**, **super fast** blog engine for ASP.Net Core Razor Pages `2.1.1`.
-It is build using the following awesome packages:
+It is built using the following awesome packages:

 * AutoMapper `7.0.1`
 * Markdig `0.15.1`